ok69531/AAIS-public/README.md

 python main.py --dataset=bbbp --train_type=aa
 ```

-If you want to add virtual node,
+If you want to add a virtual node,
 ```python
 python main.py --virtual=True --dataset=bbbp -train_type=aais --ratio=0.5
 ```

-If you have problem with DataLoader,
+If you have a problem with DataLoader,
 ```python
 python main.py --dataset=bbbp --num_workers=0
 ```